Limbo-Dev/Moodle-CCE/README.md

 #### Secret
 This file is just used to store your enconded Access key and Secret key, the only used that I could find out was during OBS(Object Storage Services) dynamic and static provision, since it need to access a storage that is not being attached to the worker node.

-Use this command to encode your AK/SK
+Use this command to encode your AK/SK and if you dont have a AK/SK credentials visit [AK/SK crendtials creation]([https://support.huaweicloud.com/intl/en-us/usermanual-iam/iam_02_0003.html](https://support.huaweicloud.com/intl/en-us/modelarts_faq/modelarts_05_0004.html))
 ```
 echo -n <your access key>|base64
 echo -n <your secret key>|base64